Braniff International Airways Flight 352: Flight history

 At 16:44, the crew requested, and ATC cleared, to descend to 5,000 ft.
-The crew asked ATC if there had been reports of hail in the area, but ATC replied: "No, you're the closest one that's ever come to it yet ...
+The crew asked ATC if hail in the area had been reported, but ATC replied: "No, you're the closest one that's ever come to it yet ...
 I haven't been able to, anybody to, well I haven't tried really to get anybody to go through it, they've all deviated around to the east."

-At 16:47, the flight encountered an area of severe weather, including hail, and requested a 180-degree right turn, which ATC immediately approved.
-While turning to the right in severe turbulence, the plane's bank angle was increased to more than 90 degrees, and the nose pitched down to approximately 40 degrees.
+At 16:47, the flight encountered an area of severe weather, including hail, and requested a 180° right turn, which ATC immediately approved.
+While turning to the right in severe turbulence, the plane's bank angle was increased to more than 90°, and the nose pitched down to about 40°.
 As the crew attempted to recover from the steep diving turn, the aircraft experienced acceleration forces of greater than 4 g, which caused the right wing to fail.
 The aircraft then began to disintegrate at an altitude of 6,750 ft and crashed in flames into the ground at about 16:48, killing all 85 people on board.

-Witnesses said the four-engine turboprop Electra, a modified version of the trouble-plagued Lockheed aircraft that had experienced two wing-failure accidents in 1959 and 1960, had exploded before it hit the ground and that pieces "fishtailed" down through sheets of rain.
-However, the FBI did not suspect a criminal cause.
-Cloyce Floyd of Dawson, about 1 mi from the crash scene, was driving in the rain when he saw an "orange flash."
-He said, "I looked over to the left and I could see this red ball of fire hanging back there about the size of the sun.
-From the glare of the fire I could see the fuselage sort of fishtailing down.
+Witnesses said the Electra, a modified version of the trouble-plagued Lockheed aircraft that had experienced two wing-failure accidents in 1959 and 1960, had exploded before it hit the ground, and that pieces "fishtailed" down through sheets of rain, but the FBI did not suspect a criminal cause.
+Cloyce Floyd of Dawson, about 1 mi from the crash scene, was driving in the rain when he saw an "orange flash".
+He said, "I looked over to the left, and I could see this red ball of fire hanging back there about the size of the sun.
+From the glare of the fire, I could see the fuselage sort of fishtailing down.
 Then it hit and exploded."